peer¶

 See individual

-subcommands for more detail.
+peersubcommands for more detail.

 Usage¶

-Here is an example using the available flag on the peer
+Here is an example using the available flag on the peer command.

 Using the

-command.peer channel join --help Joins the peer to a channel.
+--helpflag on thepeer channel joincommand.peer channel join --help Joins the peer to a channel.
 Usage: peer channel join [flags] Flags: -b, --blockpath string Path to file containing genesis block -h, --help help for join Global Flags: --cafile string Path to file containing PEM-encoded trusted certificate(s) for the ordering endpoint --certfile string Path to file containing PEM-encoded X509 public key to use for mutual TLS communication with the orderer endpoint --clientauth Use mutual TLS when communicating with the orderer endpoint --connTimeout duration Timeout for client to connect (default 3s) --keyfile string Path to file containing PEM-encoded private key to use for mutual TLS communication with the orderer endpoint -o, --orderer string Ordering service endpoint --ordererTLSHostnameOverride string The hostname override to use when validating the TLS connection to the orderer. --tls Use TLS when communicating with the orderer endpoint

 This shows brief help syntax for the

-peer channel join
+peer channel joincommand.